nuscien/nuscien/README.md

 [![MIT Licensed](./docs/assets/badge_lisence_MIT.svg)](https://github.com/nuscien/nuscien/blob/master/LICENSE)

-A framework with ACL and CMS.
+A framework with ACL and CMS built-in.
+It provide a way to build the project by let you only need focus on business logic itself.
+It contains both for client-side SDK and server-side service.

 See [sample and tutorials](https://github.com/nuscien/sample) to get start.
 Following are the introduction for each project.